citp/privacy-policy-historical/j/ju/jus/justanswer.com.md

-> *The following text is extracted and transformed from the justanswer.com privacy policy that was archived on 2016-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160618232137id_/http%3A//ww2.justanswer.com/privacy-security) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the justanswer.com privacy policy that was archived on 2016-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161125060625id_/http%3A//ww2.justanswer.com/privacy-security) for the most accurate reproduction.*

 # Privacy & Security | JustAnswer

 [](http://privacy.truste.com/privacy-seal/JustAnswer-LLC/validation?rid=ea4c4347-7e60-4f0c-89e2-e145831cd449)

-Updated: October 20, 2015
+Updated: July 7, 2016

 Inherent to transacting on the Internet is the collection of some personal information.
 JustAnswer LLC ("JustAnswer") is committed to protecting your personal information and privacy.
 This Privacy Statement applies exclusively to the Site [www.JustAnswer.com](http://www.justanswer.com/), which includes the Site ww2.justanswer.com and the Site [http://my.justanswer.com](http://my.justanswer.com/), which is owned and operated by JustAnswer (collectively, "Sites").
 This policy describes the personal information we collect from you and how we use and secure it.
 "Personal Information" defines information such as name and email that can identify an individual.